Hannah Glover

 Banking & Finance

-Hannah is ranked as a leading junior in Banking & Finance by both of the leading directories.
-The Legal 500 (Banking & Finance, Tier 4) describes Hannah as “a confident and clear advocate.
+Hannah is ranked as a leading junior in Banking & Finance by both of the leading directories (Band 2, Legal 500 and Band 4, Chambers & Partners).
+The directories describe Hannah as “Meticulous, pragmatic and extremely capable” (Legal 500, 2024) and “a confident and clear advocate.
 Her legal drafting is first class.
 She is a stand out all-round barrister and a pleasure to work with.”
+(Legal 500, 2022)

 She has extensive experience of banking litigation at all levels.
 Hannah’s current and recent instructions include: